Jeff-411/save-chat/README.md

 ## Project structure

 - `index.html` contains the `<main>` element in the Perplexity DOM and links to `app.js` with a `<script src="/app.js" type="module"></script>` statement.
 - `app.js` is the entry point for Bookmarklet development.
-It will import modules from the `modules/` folder in the projects root directory.
-- `appSever.js` creates a local development server at `http://localhost:3000`
+- `appSever.js` creates a local development server at `http://localhost:3000`.

 ## Project status